straightcurve/gif-search-app/README.md

 ### On macOS and Linux

-Navigate to `ultralight-quick-start/build` and run `MyApp` to launch the program.
+Navigate to `gif-search-app/build` and run `MyApp` to launch the program.

 ### On Windows

-Navigate to `ultralight-quick-start/build/Release` and run `MyApp` to launch the program.
+Navigate to `gif-search-app/build/Release` and run `MyApp` to launch the program.

-## Further Reading

-Follow the [Writing Your First App](https://docs.ultralig.ht/docs/writing-your-first-app) guide and other tutorials in the documentation for more info.